SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/faq.md

 ### Why Elasticsearch?

-- It it is relatively easy to install and run an ES instance (also on not recommended hardware).
+- It is relatively easy to install and run an ES instance (also on not recommended hardware).
 - ES allows to scale its cluster horizontally without requiring changes to Semantic MediaWiki or its query engine.
 - It is more likely that a user in a MediaWiki environment can provided access to an ES instance than to a `SPARQL` triple store (or a SORL/Lucence backend).